-No matter the size or budget, estimating a project can be a daunting task.
-In order to create a workable estimate, you need to know your team, deliverables, tasks, and process like the back of your hand.
-You also have to be comfortable asking questions to figure out the things that you (and maybe even your potential client or customer) do not know.
+No matter the size or budget, project estimation can be a daunting task.
+To create a workable estimate, you need to know your team, deliverables, tasks, and process like the back of your hand.
+You also have to be comfortable asking questions to figure out the things you don’t know.

-This chapter touches on best practices for creating project estimates and being prepared for when a change request eventually happens.
-Get ready to learn a whole new set of skills, because you’re about to become the best project estimator in the business.
+This chapter touches on best practices for estimating projects and being prepared for inevitable change requests.
+Get ready to learn a whole new set of project estimation techniques because you’re about to become the best project estimator in the business.

-Sometimes project managers are too focused on the numbers, and not the people.
-Good project management process—estimation techniques included—are built on solid relationships.
-Solid working relationships tend to make the project estimation process easier, because the more you know about someone’s work and process, the easier it is to create estimates for their work.
 Want to be even better at estimating projects?
-Ask your team to be a part of the estimation process.
-A stronger understanding or collaboration with your team will help you to get your projects to come in closer to your project budgets.
+Invite your team to be a part of the estimation process.
+A stronger understanding of—and collaboration with—your team will help your projects come in closer to your project budgets.

 Here’s the thing: To estimate projects successfully, you MUST engage in the work.
 Having a solid understanding of what each and every team member actually does on a daily basis can help you avoid problems down the road.

-Remember: it’s better to admit what you don’t know and ask your team questions.
-Doing so gives you an opportunity to connect with your team on an individual level, and it will help you to understand the inner workings of different types of projects—and their appropriate budgets.
+Remember: It’s better to admit what you don’t know and ask questions from the get-go.
+This not only gives you an opportunity to connect with your team on an individual level.
+It also helps you understand the inner workings of different types of projects—and their appropriate budgets.
 After all, figuring out the steps one person takes to create a deliverable will work wonders in helping you calculate a true and accurate project estimate.

 Once you’ve got a good grasp on who does what and how, you need to figure out how all of your project’s moving parts fit together—or could fit together.

-You may work for a company that abides by a singular process like agile, waterfall, etc. In that case, you should study that process, know all of your dependencies, and run with your estimates.
-If you work in a place that’s more liberal with process and likes to experiment, make it your mission to understand how things are done and what might happen to your project schedule if you shift things around.
+If you work in a place that uses a hybrid approach and likes to experiment, make it your mission to understand how things are done and what might happen to your project schedule if you shift things around.

 Do everything you can to understand your process, but don’t just read a book or a manual.
-You can use the rigid methodology taught in books to start conversations about how your team employs a method.
-However, it’s important to talk to your team, ask questions about what you don’t know, and feel free to ask how, why, and when things are done.
-The more you know, the better you can strategize with your team or your clients to find alternate ways to make project estimates work and save on effort.
+Have conversations with the people who have a stake in your project, and feel free to ask how, why, and when things are done.
+The more you know, the better you can strategize with your team or clients to find alternate ways to make project estimates work and save on effort.

-Also related, always be sure to include your team in any discussions related to estimating projects and process.
-When estimating projects, talk about the process you might envision taking on.
-This will certainly impact how you think about effort and scope.
-You’d never want to sign on for a project that the team is not invested in.
+It’s always important to include your team in any discussions related to project estimation.
+Be sure to talk about the process you’d envision taking on when estimating projects, as it will impact how you think about effort and scope.
+You never want to sign on for a project your team isn’t invested in.

-It goes without saying that every project is a unique snowflake!
-Project managers encounter tremendous variety in clients, communications, team members, technology, and more.
-Seeing how long your team spent on a certain task or deliverable will give you a sense for estimating a similar task on a new project.
+Of course, every project is unique.
+But seeing how long your team spent on a certain task or deliverable will give you a sense for estimating a similar task on a new project.

-As project managers we tend to underestimate, thinking we’re doing our clients and our team a favor.
-But we’re not!
-Underestimating a project does everyone a disservice and causes stress when estimated budgets and timelines are not met.
-Check your tracked time and use it to create a realistic project estimate.
+Check your tracked time, and use it to create a realistic project estimate.
 If nothing else, review your project history to make sure you’re not habitually underestimating project costs or hours.

-TeamGantt Tip: Check out the project baseline feature in TeamGantt to check your actuals.
+TeamGantt tip: Use the project baseline feature in TeamGantt to check your actuals.
 You can mark your originally planned schedule, compare it against your actual work as the project progresses, and note where there might have been issues and how those issues might have impacted your level of effort.
-This will help you to determine if you should have estimated the project differently, if you had it to do over again.
+This will help you determine where you have room to improve your estimation of certain project tasks.

 Whether you’re estimating a project based on a Request for Proposal (RFP), a discussion, or a brief written message, you need to know every possible detail of the project before you can provide a realistic estimate.
 This often means that you have to ask more questions.

-Here are some things to think about when making an accurate time and budget estimation for projects:
+Here are some things to think about when estimating project time and budget accurately:

 If you think about a project, you can naturally break it down into phases, tasks, and subtasks.
 If you can map it all out and apply a time estimate to each element, you should be able to create a solid project estimate.
 There's a project planning and estimation technique called the work breakdown structure (WBS) that makes it easy.